Algebras of Information. An Axiomatic Foundation: Introduction

 The basic idea behind information algebras \cite{kohlas03,kohlasschmid14} is that information comes in pieces, each referring to a certain question, that these pieces can be combined or aggregated and that the part relating to a given question can be extracted.
 This algebraic structure can be given different forms.
 Questions are often represented by a lattice of domains, and a popular model is based on the subset lattice of a set of variables.
 Pieces of information are then represented by valuations associated with these domains.
 This leads then to an algebraic structure called valuation algebras \cite{kohlas03}.
 The axiomatics of this algebraic structure was in essence proposed by \cite{shenoyshafer90}.
 Valuation algebras have already many important applications in Computer Science related to constraint systems, relational databases, different uncertainty formalisms like probability, belief functions, fuzzy set and possibility measures, and many more, we refer to \cite{poulykohlas11}.
 An important particular case of valuation algebras, both from practical as well as theoretical point of views, are \textit{idempotent} valuation algebras, also called proper information algebras: The combination of a piece of information with itself or part of itself gives nothing new.
 This allows to introduce an order between pieces of information reflecting information content.
 It relates proper information algebras also to domain theory \cite{kohlas03,kohlasschmid14}.

 The basic view of information as pieces which can be combined, which relate to questions and from which the part relating to given questions can be extracted, leads to two different but essentially equivalent algebraic structure, \textit{labeled} and \textit{domain-free} valuation algebras \cite{kohlas03,kohlasschmid14}.
-The original proposal of an axiomatics in \cite{shenoyshafer90} was in labeled form; later \cite{shafer91} proposed the domain-free form.
+The original proposal of an axiomatics for valuation algebras in \cite{shenoyshafer90} was in labeled form; later \cite{shafer91} proposed the domain-free form.
 However, for valuation algebras, the two forms are not fully equivalent, there are labeled forms which have no domain-free form and vice vera.
-An important contribution of this paper is to give a new axiomatic system, where there exists a full duality between these two forms.
+An important contribution of this paper is to give a new axiomatic system for proper information algebras, where there exists a full duality between these two forms.